gilbarbara/hooks/docs/useScript.md

 # useScript

-Create a script tag and append it to the `document.body`.
+Dynamically loads a script by creating a `<script>` tag and appending it to the `document.body`.
+This hook is useful for integrating third-party scripts like APIs or analytics libraries.

 ## Usage